psu13/mutable-hakyll/posts/measurement.md

 Whenever we measure a quantum system we always get one definite answer, and if we measure the system again in the same way, we get the same single answer again.

-This rule, is, of course, the (in)famous "collapse of the wave function", and with the background that I have made you slog through it should really be bothering you now.
+This is, of course, the (in)famous "collapse of the wave function", and with the background that I have made you slog through it should really be bothering you now.

-The problem here is that this rule completely contradicts our existing time evolution rule, which says that everything evolves continuously and linearly via the Schrödinger
+The problem here is that this completely contradicts our existing time evolution rule, which says that everything evolves continuously and linearly via the Schrödinger equation:
-equation:

 $$
 i \hbar \frac{\partial}{\partial t} | \psi(t) \rangle  = H | \psi(t) \rangle .